tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 quote: '"'
 ```

-The only ones I ended up changing where:
+The only ones I ended up changing from the default where:

 ```yaml
 rule: '-'